 The first step includes professional testing.
-It is the same sort of professional testing you can get from just about any company, but Shoresh retro-fitted the results by making his current employees take the test as well, giving him access to “DNA of the superstars” in his business.
+It is the same sort of professional testing you can get from just about any company, but Shoresh retro-fitted the results by asking his current employees to take the test as well, giving him access to the “DNA of the superstars” in his business.

-“I have a profile for what makes great technicians, what makes great project managers,” Shoresh said.
-“Using the Q&A lets me see How is this person compared to someone else in my company?
+“I have a profile for what makes great technicians and what makes great project managers,” Shoresh said.
+“Using the Q&A lets me see how this person compared to someone else in my company.
 This way I have something to compare it too.
 I want to replicate DNA by looking at the superstars in my company, and you can’t do that without the testing.”

 “We really work hard at explaining the company vision, the company culture, how things are behaving,” Shoresh said.
-“We have an HR manual that explains everything going on.
-It explains this is how our company operates and it’s something concrete in their hands.”
+“We have an HR manual that explains everything.
+It explains how our company operates; it’s something concrete in their hands.”

 Shoresh also believes his system works well because of a robust and transparent onboarding process, something he thinks many companies completely gloss over.
-His understanding is that being honest and upfront with everyone (both current employees and new hires) can diffuse stress from growing pains.
+He believes that being honest and upfront with everyone (both current employees and new hires) can diffuse stress from growing pains.

 “Don’t expect them to hit the ground running.
 When someone comes on, and they are uncomfortable, we tell them that the first couple weeks are about learning and understanding what other people do,” Shoresh said.
 “I also tell the people around them that this person is new, and you can expect them to slow you down.”